markandgo/autoEaseFactor/README.md

 Your interval modifier must be set to 100% (no change) for all decks.
 Otherwise this algorithm could be constantly chasing a moving target.

-WARNING: This makes your ease factors move much more than you are probably used to.
+WARNING: This can make your ease factors move more than normal.
 Missing a few reviews can make them drop a lot.
 But if you get the next review or two, it will climb back really fast.
-You can limit these swings in the config, though arguably it's ok not to constrain these moves too much, because they self-correct over time.
-Strongly advise you ignore your ease after installing this add on and just let it do its thing.
+You can limit these swings in the config, though arguably it's better not to constrain these moves too much, because they self-correct over time.

-### Differences from eshapard's version
+#### Differences from eshapard's version

 Unlike eshapard's version, which requires four reviews before the algorithm kicks in, this version lets the algorithm adjust ease factors as early as